radixdlt/scrypto-challenges/3-lending/rai-test/README.md

 # Web Frontend UI

-The web frontend UI is provided in a git submodule in this folder.
+The web frontend UI is provided in a git submodule in this repo.
 A hosted version of the web frontend is available at https://rai-scrypto-lending-platform.dekentz.repl.co/
-Please note that the Babylon PTE Browser Extension is required to interact with the RAI Lending Platform with a test execution environment.
+Please note that the Babylon PTE Browser Extension is required to interact with the RAI Lending Platform.

 To access a local copy of the Web Frontend UI source code,
 1. git submodule init
 2. git submodule update
 This should fetch the source code of the Web Frontend to the local environment.
+The frontend code is located in the RAI-Scrypto-Lending-Platform-PTE directory.

 ![image](https://user-images.githubusercontent.com/104961484/179461540-644e6574-04d4-4d45-94ac-70204937a2e6.png)